How to Make a Grab & Go Bag and What's Included

 - liquid hydration multipliers

 Tip: Important!
-Have water on stand-by, ready to grab on your way out, if you can go by car.
+Have water on standby, ready to grab on your way out, if you can go by car.
 Assign each adult with the task of grabbing one gallon of water or one adult to grab a 5-gallon portable water jug from long-term storage.
 Add a note inside of your grab & go bag, on top of all contents, reminding you to take the extra containers of water.
 Add this to your grab list as well.

 Clothing

 Choose from clothes you already have but rarely wear.
-If you have to go shopping for anything, thrift stores offer good prices.
+If you must go shopping for anything, thrift stores offer good prices.
 Rotation twice a year allows you to pack for the season.
 The shoes can stay the same – they should be a sturdy pair in which you can walk a long distance.
 Clothes for small children are listed below.

 Colder Weather